Insomnia and Excessive Daytime Sleepiness: A Merck Manual of Patient Symptoms podcast

 Drug-related sleep disorders:

-Insomnia and EDS can result from chronic use of CNS stimulants (eg, amphetamines, caffeine), hypnotics (eg, benzodiazepines), other sedatives, antimetabolite chemotherapy, anticonvulsants (eg, phenytoin), oral contraceptives, methyldopa, propranolol, alcohol, and thyroid hormone preparations (see Table 2: Sleep and Wakefulness Disorders: Some Drugs That Interfere With Sleep).
+Insomnia and EDS can result from chronic use of CNS stimulants (eg, amphetamines, caffeine), hypnotics (eg, benzodiazepines), other sedatives, antimetabolite chemotherapy, anticonvulsants (eg, phenytoin), oral contraceptives, methyldopa, propranolol, alcohol, and thyroid hormone preparations (Table 2: Some Drugs That Interfere With Sleep).
 Commonly prescribed hypnotics can cause irritability and apathy and reduce mental alertness.
 Many psychoactive drugs can induce abnormal movements during sleep.

 Insomnia can develop during withdrawal of CNS depressants (eg, barbiturates, opioids, sedatives), tricyclic antidepressants, monoamine oxidase inhibitors, or illicit drugs (eg, cocaine, heroin, marijuana, phencyclidine).
 Abrupt withdrawal of hypnotics or sedatives can cause nervousness, tremors, and seizures.